PokemonGoMap/RocketMap/CONTRIBUTING.md

 To check if your Python code conforms to PEP8, you can use the flake8 package (`pip install flake8`).
 After making changes, open a terminal in the project root and run `flake8 --statistics --show-source --disable-noqa`.

-To check if your Python code conforms to the eslint rules, you can run `npm run lint`.
+To check if your JavaScript code conforms to the eslint rules, you can run `npm run lint`.

 ### Submitting a helpful pull request